 Verifying someone is who they say they are is square one in the Know Your Customer (KYC) process.
 Regulated firms can’t and shouldn’t get a new customer onboarded with a product or service until the ID documents are in and verified.

 Going through a process of physically reviewing identity documents for customer onboarding is old hat though.
 The days of applying for a new credit card with your passport and driving licence in hand are over.
 This is partly because the market was headed towards digitisation anyway, and partly because the pandemic super-charged change.

 In-person KYC is impractical in terms of time and efficiency, both for the financial institution and the customer.
 It's not convenient, there are fewer branches or offices open, and so it’s next to impossible to physically check documents.
 But frankly, customers expect their KYC compliance experience to be digital now anyway.

-Sure, some people may feel a little hesitation when it comes to sharing personal documentation online, but everyone is pretty used to it now and it’s unlikely to cause drop-offs with genuine applicants.
-In fact, it could be said the opposite is true, institutions may risk losing applicants if they are unable to submit information digitally when they want to.
+Sure, some people may feel a little hesitation when it comes to sharing personal documentation online, but everyone is pretty used to it now.
+Completing ID verification online is not likely to cause drop-offs in the process with genuine applicants.
+In fact, it could be said the opposite is true.
+Financial institutions may be at risk of losing applicants if those people applying for products are unable to submit information digitally when they want to.

 Cifas reported last year that there were “just under 190,000 cases of identity fraud” in the UK alone.
 Much of this ID theft was related to applications for plastic cards.
-Trends show that instances of fraud are only set to increase with the ongoing transition to digital financial services, online applications and automated onboarding pushing this ever forward.
+Trends show that instances of fraud are only set to increase with the ongoing transition to digital financial services, online applications, and automated onboarding pushing this ever forward.

-The right KYC tool for the job
+The right regtech for the job

 To minimise friction in this part of the due diligence process, you need to use a KYC platform that can do three things:

-1. Capture an individual’s ID document, such as a passport
+1. Capture an individual’s ID document, such as a passport or driving licence

 2. Access data to automatically check or match the ID document